Serve for breakfast, lunch or dinner

-Breakfast tacos are a staple meal in South Texas and served both for breakfast and dinner.
+Breakfast tacos are a staple meal in South Texas.
 Much as an Asian stir fry uses whatever veggies and meat that are available, so too do breakfast tacos.
 Serve as a brunch selection with mimosas or see suggested wine pairings below for dinner.

 - 2 Eggs per person, scrambled